-Discussions about data as tangible property first arose in the US in the 1980s, in the context of insurance protection and whether data would be subject to "loss or damage", but there was no conclusive agreement despite a string of cases.
+Discussions about data as tangible property first arose in the US in the I980s, in the context of insurance protection and whether data would be subject to "loss or damage", but there was no conclusive agreement despite a string of cases.
 These arguments resurfaced when the US government shut down the cloud storage company Megaupload, which held data from many thousands of users.
 The government rejected claims that it should help legitimate users recover their "data property" because the terms of service of the company included clauses severely limiting any property rights.
 In a blow to the idea of data as property, the UK's Court of Appeal has agreed that there is no common law right to keep possession of data belonging to another person until a debt owed by that person is discharged.
-A similar ruling in New Zealand supports the same view by finding that a computer file is pure information and has no separate protection as a property.
+It is pure information and has no separate protection as a property.
 Laws against computer crime - hacking, etc. - still apply though.

 If not akin to physical property, maybe personal data could be another form of intellectual property?
 Traditionally a lot of data has not been protected as copyright because it would not fulfil the required criteria of being someone's original creation.
-As we discuss in section 2.4 the EU provides certain protections for databases right, and according to the European Commission's own review this "comes close to protecting data as property."
+As we discuss in section 5 the EU provides certain protections for databases right, and according to the European Commission's own review this "comes close to protecting data as property."
 But, ultimately, in EU law there is no property right for data as such.
 Even if this was the case, would a property approach help solve the conundrums around the distribution of the benefits of data?
 Would giving people ownership of their data allow them to get a fair share of the benefits or allow them to stop what they perceive as misuse?